 It is the responsibility of the graduate student to know and observe all procedures and requirements of the Graduate College as defined in the Graduate Catalog, the Schedule of Classes, and the Format Manual.
-Students should also be informed about the requirements concerning their degree programs and any special requirements within their academic units.
+Each student should also be informed about the requirements concerning the student's degree program and any special requirements within the academic unit.